harishmuh/harishmuh/README.md

 👀 **Let's collaborate!**

-I am eager to collaborate on projects involving data and predictive analytics, genomics data pipelines, or business optimization strategies.
+I am eager to collaborate on projects involving data and predictive analytics, genomics, or business optimization strategies.

 ---